ryankurte/authdog/README.md

 The registration request object must be stored for use when validating the client response in the next step.

 It can then be used on the client with `u2f.register(req.appId, req.registerRequests, req.registeredKeys, registerCallback, req.timeoutSeconds);`.
-T

 To finalise device registration use:
 ```